ppy/osu-wiki/wiki/Past_osu!store_items/en.md

 *See also: [osu!tablet official thread](https://osu.ppy.sh/community/forums/topics/169139)*\
 *For troubleshooting steps related to the product, see: [Store archive § osu!tablet](/wiki/Help_centre/Store/Store_archive#osu-tablet)*

 The **osu!tablet** was an official osu!-branded graphic tablet made in partnership with the electronics company [HUION](https://www.huion.com/).
-It was designed by ::{ flag=MY }:: [flyte](https://osu.ppy.sh/users/3103765) and was released as an affordable alternative for those who wanted to purchase a graphic tablet simply to play osu!.
+It was designed by ::{ flag=MY }:: ::flyte::{ user-id=3103765 } and was released as an affordable alternative for those who wanted to purchase a graphic tablet simply to play osu!.

 The product ran for two versions: the original "[osu!tablet v1](https://www.youtube.com/watch?v=27RkPY5lWBw)", which was first sold in 2013, and the updated [osu!tablet v2](https://twitter.com/ppy/status/744778218524160000) in 2016 before it was discontinued in 2017 citing [a shift in development focus](https://twitter.com/ppy/status/846190076853870592).